 Students with disabilities must self-identify to receive accommodations and special services.
-Identification requires a student to register with the Vice President for Student Services (ADA Coordinator) and present appropriate documentation verifying the disability.
+Identification requires a student to register with the ADA Coordinator and present appropriate documentation verifying the disability.
 Self-identification is voluntary.
 The ADA Coordinator will serve students to the extent that their individual needs are made known and reasonable accommodations can be made.
+Please contact Amanda Walton at awalton@eccc.edu or 601-635-6228 for more information.